-Decisions on tenure, promotion, and merit compensation will be based upon the faculty member's performance in the assigned categories of performance in the areas of teaching; research, scholarly activity and/or creative work.
-Appropriate evaluation guidelines and reward mechanisms for faculty members to support the mission are essential.
-This document is designed to provide a means to promote and thus retain faculty members whose excellence makes them beneficial members of the academy, while providing them with stability of employment.
+Decisions on tenure, promotion, and merit compensation will be based upon the faculty member's performance in the assigned categories of performance (teaching; research, scholarly activity, and/or creative work; service; patient care; administration; others, as applicable to the college).
 Descriptions of faculty expectations in their assigned areas of faculty performance are presented below.
 Alternate work assignments (such as administration, etc.) may replace one or more areas in certain situations, but only with the written approval of the Department Head and Dean.
 Faculty with alternate work assignment will be reviewed based on assigned duties (including administrative assignments).